sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/kubernetes/kubernetes-posture-management.md

 ---

 {: .goal}
-> At the end of this module, you will be able to use the Sysdig UI to understand the posture of your Kubernetes/EKS clusters and workloads, as well as how to remediate any misconfigurations.
+> By the end of this module, you will be able to use the Sysdig UI to understand the posture of your Kubernetes/EKS clusters and workloads, and how to fix any misconfigurations.

 1. TOC
 {:toc}